Tips to Combat Allergy Attacks

 - Control temperature and humidity levels.
 Set the household thermostat below 70°F and maintain a relative humidity below 50 percent.
 Dust mites thrive in warm, humid conditions and will be less likely to survive in these conditions.

 - Shut windows.
-Keep windows closed and use an air conditioner with a HEPA filter rather than running fans, which blow allergens throughout the home.
+Keep windows closed and use an air conditioner with a HEPA filter rather than running fans, which blow dust throughout the home.
 Even if you don’t have plants and flowers in your home, pollen can still be carried in from outdoors through open windows.

 - Replace Your Blinds.
 If you’re attached to your blinds, then develop a weekly habit of washing them.
 Or, consider replacing them altogether with window shades, which require less maintenance.